This course is subject to University approval.

 - Reasoning for Forensic Science

-A first or second class Honours degree or equivalent in a relevant discipline (e.g. criminology, law, politics, psychology, forensic science, etc.) or the professional equivalent.
-Students with other degrees who can show a knowledge of and interest in the elements of the subject will also be considered
+A first or second class Honours degree or equivalent in forensic science or scientific discipline, or the professional equivalent.
+Students with other degrees who can show a knowledge of and interest in the scientific elements of the subject will also be considered.

 If you are an international student you will need to provide evidence that you have achieved a satisfactory test result in an English qualification.
 The minimum standard expected from a number of accepted courses are as follows: